Staff Profiles

 Associate Director of External Affairs and Communications

 Julia earned a PhD in History from Rutgers University, where she studied commemoration, nationalism and public space, and how underground movements tell their own stories.
+Her previous work included program support, communications, and marketing for the Newberry Library and the Chicago Park District.
 Julia is committed to sharing research widely and expanding opportunities to learn beyond the university walls, from teaching students in prison to creating art exhibits rooted in her scholarship.
-She has participated in cross-border solidarity and anti-deportation work, and has assisted with activist archival projects in Mexico City and Chicago.
+She has participated in cross-border solidarity work and has assisted with activist archival projects in Mexico City and Chicago.